First Slide

 Slave History Presentation

-A tour guide presents a historical look at the living quarters, historic relics, and lifestyle of slaves that lived at Boone Hall.
+A tour guide presents a historical look at the living quarters, historic relics, and lifestyle of the enslaved that lived at Boone Hall.

 Garden Tour